themeum/kirki/docs/controls/repeater.md

 `option_name`       | No       | `string`          | This option is set in your configuration but can be overriden on a per-field basis.
 See configuration documentation for more details.

+### Example

-Example: Creating a repeater control where each row contains 2 textfields.
+Creating a repeater control where each row contains 2 textfields.

 {% highlight php %}
 <?php
 Kirki::add_field( 'my_config', array(